campa-consortium/pals/source/parameters/aperture.md

 The `VERTICES` setting for `shape` is for defining an aperture using a set of vertex points as illustrated in {numref}`f:aperture`B.
-Between vertex points, the aperture can can follow a straight line or the arc of an ellipse.
+Between vertex points, the aperture can follow a straight line or the arc of an ellipse.
 The vertex points are specified by setting the `vertices` parameter.
 This parameter has three subcomponents
 ```{code} yaml